 Diversity in Clinical Trials

-Responses to medicines can vary depending on a number of factors, including someone’s genetic background, ethnicity, sex and lifestyle.
+Responses to medicines can vary depending on a number of factors, including someone’s genetic background, ethnicity, gender and lifestyle.

 This is why it’s critical for Lilly to have diverse representation in clinical trials – to gain the insights necessary to make medicines that will be the most effective for all people who use them.